-1. What is First Trimester Screening and why do I Need it?
+1. What is First Trimester Screening and why do I need it?

-First trimester screening combines the results of an ultrasound and a blood test, usually conducted between the 11th and the 13th pregnancy weeks, to rule out possible birth defects, including trisomy 18 and Down syndrome.
+First-trimester screening combines the results of an ultrasound and a blood test, usually conducted between the 11th and the 13th pregnancy weeks, to rule out possible birth defects, including trisomy 18 and Down syndrome.

 During the ultrasound, (or the nuchal translucency -NT test), your doctor will measure the thickness of the tissue at the back of the fetus’s neck.
 Increased thickness can be a sign of Down’s syndrome.
-The blood tests measure the levels of the pregnancy hormone beta human chorionic gonadotropin (beta-hCG) and the protein PAPP-A in your blood.
+The blood tests measure the levels of the pregnancy hormone beta-human chorionic gonadotropin (beta-hCG) and the protein PAPP-A in your blood.
 High levels of hCG and low levels of PAPP-A may indicate certain abnormalities.

 2. What Should I Worry about During Pregnancy?

 It might sound funny but we’ll say it anyway: It’s best to avoid being ill.
 Sick colleagues, kindergartens and unwashed hands (yours), fruit and vegetables, uncooked meats and unpasteurized dairy products are all risk factors you should take into account.
-The less medications you take during pregnancy, the better.
+The fewer medications you take during pregnancy, the better.